The TEAM Evaluation

-The Administrator of Special Education approves the components of all TEAM evaluations.
+The Director of Student Services approves the components of all TEAM evaluations.
 The Norwell Public Schools utilizes a variety of assessment methods to guarantee that the Special Education Eligibility Determination Team will have an understanding of the student's suspected disability and its effect on the child's ability to make effective progress in school.
 Evaluation may include both formal and informal assessments.

 The intent of a Team approach in evaluation is to ensure that a comprehensive picture of student functioning within a school environment will emerge.
 No individual assessment or assessor may determine eligibility for special education and/or related services.

 The Norwell Public Schools ensures that assessment measures, not only those designed to provide a single general intelligence quotient, when administered to a student with impaired sensory, manual, or speaking skills, accurately reflect the student's aptitude or achievement level or any other factors the test purports to measure.
 All assessment measures used have been found to evidence appropriate technical soundness, reliability, and validity.